kfelter/ecfr-miner/README.md

 The purpose of this application is to provide insights into the US regulations in a data driven application.
 This should be used to justify regulatory changes, and to provide a better understanding of the regulations that govern our lives.

+In this project I would have liked to include all data that goes back to 1996, but I was only able to scrape the data from the public api going back to 2017, some worked for 2016 but not enough for the whole set of titles.
+This data exists on other sites like https://www.govinfo.gov/app/collection/cfr/2024/ but it looks like they changed the XML format from the eCFR and it would have required reverse engineering another parser.
+Another challenge I faced was that the public api claimed to support fetching individual titles but it did not work correctly.
+I had to download all 50 titles and parse them locally.
+Some of the titles did not download from the api, facing errors like 504 Gateway Timeout.
+Notably title 40, I was only able to get data from 2025 on title 40 and copied that file accross all past years.
+This should be fixed by downloading the regulations from alternative sources and parsing it differently.

+If I spent more time on this project I would download all data from 1996 and place it into a SQL database for improved query performance, I would probably implement LLM summaries, and use LLMs to decipher some of the legal speak, while bringing in context from any regulations that are referenced in the regulation.
+This would be a useful tool for reducing regulations without risking the safety of the public.
+To scale this application I would have backend servers to handle requests for json data that the static react frontend makes, along with caching the responses and intellegent indexes in the SQL database.

 ## Quickstart

 1. Run the miner to download all the xml files.
 This is necessary because the eCFR api does not correctly support filtering by chapter for a title, so we have to download all 50 titles and parse them locally.